lila-network/certwarden-deploy/README.md

 ## Contributing

-I use my [own GitLab Instance](https://gitlab.lila.network) to manage issues, pull requests and CI/CD.
+The source code for `certwarden-deploy` is hosted on my own GitLab Instance [gitlab.lila.network](https://gitlab.lila.network) to manage issues, pull requests and CI/CD.

 - If you have a trivial fix or improvement, go ahead and send a diff to the maintainer(s) of this repository (see [MAINTAINERS.md](https://gitlab.lila.network/lila-network/certwarden-deploy/-/blob/main/MAINTAINERS.md)).

-- If you plan to do something more involved, first please [send me a mail](mailto:adora@lila.network?subject=%5Bcertwarden-deploy%5D) so I can create an account for you.
+- If you plan to do something more involved, first please [send me a mail](mailto:adora@lila.network?subject=%5Bcertwarden-deploy%5D) so I can help you there.

 ### Non-development Contibutions